-\textbf{Kilonova afterglows from physically-motivated kilonova kinetic energy profiles:} We consider a set of 76 numerical relativity BNS merger simulations tailored to GW170817.\cite{Perego:2019adq, Endrizzi:2019trv, Nedora:2019jhl, Bernuzzi:2020txg, Perego:2020evn, Vsevolod:2020pak}\, The simulations were performed using the \texttt{WhiskyTHC} code.\cite{Radice+2012,Radice+2014a,Radice+2014b}\, The set includes simulations performed at different resolutions and employs five finite-temperature microphysical equations of state (EoSs) that span the (large) range of EoS compatible with current laboratory and astronomical constraints.
-The simulations self-consistently included compositional and thermal effects due to neutrino emission and re-absorption.\cite{Radice:2016dwd, Radice:2018pdn}\, The general-relativistic large-eddy simulation (GRLES) method was used to capture subgrid-scale turbulent dissipation and angular momentum transport.\cite{Radice:2017zta, Radice:2020ids}\,
+We consider a set of 76 numerical relativity BNS merger simulations tailored to GW\,170817 \citep{Perego:2019adq, Endrizzi:2019trv, Nedora:2019jhl, Bernuzzi:2020txg, Perego:2020evn, Vsevolod:2020pak}.
+The simulations were performed using the \texttt{WhiskyTHC} code \citep{Radice+2012,Radice+2014a,Radice+2014b}.
+The set includes simulations performed at different resolutions and employs five finite-temperature microphysical equations of state (EoSs) that span the (large) range of EoS compatible with current laboratory and astronomical constraints.
+The simulations self-consistently included compositional and thermal effects due to neutrino emission and re-absorption \citep{Radice:2016dwd, Radice:2018pdn}.
+The general-relativistic large-eddy simulation (GRLES) method was used to capture subgrid-scale turbulent dissipation and angular momentum transport \citep{Radice:2017zta, Radice:2020ids}.

-Dynamical ejecta from these simulations show the presence of a fast moving tail of ejecta, which is produced following the centrifugal bounce of the remnant taking place in the first milliseconds of the merger, unless prompt BH formation occurs, in which case there is no bounce.\cite{Radice:2018pdn}\, The bounce produces a shock wave that is rapidly accelerated by the steep density gradient in the outer layers of the remnant and propels material to trans-relativistic velocities and propagates into the circumbinary medium.
-Fast moving material could also be accelerated by the thermalization of mass exchange flows between the stars prior to merger.\cite{Radice:2018ghv}\, However, this alternative scenario typically predicts a faster rise of the synchrotron emission than what is indicated by observations of GW170817.
+Dynamical ejecta from these simulations show the presence of a fast moving tail of ejecta, which is produced following the centrifugal bounce of the remnant taking place in the first milliseconds of the merger, unless prompt BH formation occurs, in which case there is no bounce \citep{Radice:2018pdn}.
+The bounce produces a shock wave that is rapidly accelerated by the steep density gradient in the outer layers of the remnant, propels material to trans-relativistic velocities, and propagates into the circumbinary medium.
+Fast moving material could also be accelerated by the thermalization of mass exchange flows between the stars prior to merger \citep{Radice:2018ghv}.
+However, this alternative scenario typically predicts a faster rise of the synchrotron emission than indicated by observations of GW\,170817.